-Benefits (Covered Services) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
+Biosimilar Drugs Drugs that are FDA-approved that are highly similar to an FDA-approved biologic (reference product) with no clinically meaningful differences in terms of safety, purity, strength and effectiveness.
 BlueCard® Service Area The United States, Commonwealth of Puerto Rico, and U.S. Virgin Islands.
 Brand Drugs Drugs that are FDA-approved after a new drug application and/or registered under a brand or trade name by its manufacturer.
 Calendar Year The 12-month consecutive period beginning on January 1 and ending on December 31 of the same year.
 Care Coordination Organized, information-driven patient care activities intended to facilitate the appropriate responses to a Member's healthcare needs across the continuum of care.
 Care Coordinator An individual within a provider organization who facilitates Care Coordination for patients.
 Care Coordinator Fee A fixed amount paid by a Blue Cross and/or Blue Shield Licensee to providers periodically for Care Coordination under a Value-Based Program.
 Claims Administrator The claims payor designated by the Employer to adjudicate claims and provide other services as mutually agreed.
 Blue Shield of California has been designated the Claims Administrator.
 Coinsurance The percentage amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
-Continuous Nursing Nursing care provided on a continuous hourly basis, rather Services than intermittent home visits for Members enrolled in a Hospice Program.
+Continuous Nursing Services Nursing care provided on a continuous hourly basis, rather than intermittent home visits for Members enrolled in a Hospice Program.
 Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
-Hospice Program.
-Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the Services Hospice Program.
-Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
-The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable
+Copayment The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
+Cost Share Any applicable Deductibles, Copayment, and Coinsurance.
+Covered Services (Benefits) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.